microsoft/CameraTraps/README.md

 ### 🚀 Inaugural Model:
-  We're kickstarting with YOLO as our first available model, complemented by pre-trained weights from `MegaDetector v5`.
-This is the same `MegaDetector v5` model from the previous repository.
+  We're kickstarting with YOLO as our first available model, complemented by pre-trained weights from `MegaDetector`.
+We have `MegaDetectorV5`, which is the same `MegaDetector v5` model from the previous repository, and many different versions of `MegaDetectorV6` for different usecases.

 ### 📚 Expandable Repository: